DIY Easy Thrift Store Mirror Frame Makeover Project

 What was once a thrift mirror is now a heritage piece that my kids will hopefully have for decades.
 Maybe even for future granddaughters to gaze upon themselves and say “Mirror, Mirror on the wall, who is the fairest of them all?”

-Maybe next time you see a thrift mirror you’ll choose to pick it up, who knows?
+Maybe next time you see a scary mirror at the thrift store you’ll choose to pick it up, who knows?